Cowate/Macond-Advent/README.md

 Pulling spear for long time, cause 20 true damage to player.
 If the player was not dead, it would recover all the health in several second and get damage resistance, cooldown in 15 minutes.
 Disable shooting.

 ## Note
 This method is unstable and unsafe.
-Please use other methods like smp2tool.
+Recommend using other methods like smp2tool.